-When selecting a motor oil, ensure that it belongs to one of the SAE viscosity classes 0W-40, 0W-30, 5W-40 and 5W-30; otherwise, malfunctions or damage to the engine may result.◀
+When choosing oil, ensure that it belongs to one of the SAE viscosity classes OW-40, 0W-30.
+5W-40 and 5W-30: otherwise, malfunctions and damage to the engine may result. ◀

-The engine oil quality is critical for the life of the engine.
+The engine oil quality is critical for the life of the